 Carolina waived kicker Ryan Santoso and signed Zane Gonzalez off of the Lions practice squad.
 Gonzalez has converted 47 of 57 field attempts — including 4 of 5 from 50-plus — and 72 of 74 extra points since 2019.
 It’s also worth noting the Panthers’ deployed stud wide receiver DJ Moore for a punt return, an element worth keeping in mind for prospective bettors.

 Circa opened on the key number of 3 before moving the line to Saints -3.5.
 That extra bit of cushion could be enticing for Panthers backers, who can get that half point at several shops.

-When these two teams met in Week 7 in New Orleans in 2020, the Panthers covered as 7-point dogs.
-They met again in Week 17, but the Panthers — long removed from the postseason equation — were thoroughly overmatched and overwhelmed.
+When these two teams met in Week 7 in New Orleans in 2020, the Panthers covered the spread as 7-point dogs.
+They met again in Week 17, but the Panthers — long removed from Super Bowl Betting odds discussions — were thoroughly overmatched and overwhelmed.